9 Windows: Plot

 Liza, a recent graduate in Law and Information Technology, is on the cusp of joining the FBI.
 On the day of her graduation, she and her parents are en route to a celebratory dinner when tragedy strikes, a truck collides with their car, killing her parents and leaving Liza paralyzed from the waist down.
 Eighteen months later, Liza lives alone, grappling with survivor's guilt and depression.
 Her only regular human contact is with Jeff, her physical therapist, who visits her for sessions aimed at improving her mobility and mental well-being.

 Isolated and emotionally numb, Liza spends her days trolling vloggers on a local website, a coping mechanism that allows her to vent her frustrations anonymously.
 One night, during her routine online browsing, she stumbles upon a disturbing live stream, a man setting a dog on fire.
 Horrified, she reports the incident to the police, but Detective Tim Boyle dismisses it as a misdemeanor, citing the lack of evidence since the user has deleted the account.

 Undeterred, Liza continues to monitor the website.
 Soon, more videos surface, each more gruesome than the last, depicting human murders that mimic the methods of infamous serial killers.
 In one particularly harrowing video, the killer uses a power drill to murder a victim, a scene that Liza manages to record.
 Recognizing the severity of the situation, Detective Boyle brings in retired FBI Agent Larry Thurgood to assist in the investigation.

 As the investigation unfolds, Liza becomes increasingly involved, using her tech skills to analyze the videos.
 She notices a fleeting reflection of the killer's face on the blade of a knife in one of the recordings, a clue that leads to the identification of the murderer.
 However, this breakthrough places Liza in grave danger, as the killer becomes aware of her involvement and targets her as his next victim.

-Liza confined to her wheelchair, must rely on her wits and determination to survive.
+Liza as a wheelchair user, must rely on her wits and determination to survive.